-Another common sign of codependency is when you attempt to play the role of the caregiver because you feel guilty about the addict’s behaviors.
-You may also become easily angered when the addict is not appreciative of everything you do for them.
+Codependent people tend to play the role of the caregiver because they feel guilty about the addict’s behaviors.
+You may also become easily angered when one partner is not appreciative of everything you do for them.

 #7: You must control others and fix their problems.

 If you typically feel a sense of uselessness unless there is a crisis to fix or a person that needs help, you may be codependent.
 It is equally common to want to offer advice and solutions the other person needs to do.

 #8: You feel loyalty to the addict even with faced with evidence they are responsible for a problem.